AndrewGalaz23/dev-index/README.md

 **Monochrome icons** allow web developers to specify a single color icon that will be filled in by the user-agent to match other icons on the device.
 On Android, this lets developers customize notifications and other areas where their icon appears with no color.

 * 🟪 [**Monochrome.fyi**](https://monochrome.fyi/) Tool: preview your monochrome icons before adding them to your web app manifest.

+### Version control

+Version control (or source code management) is a class of systems responsible for managing **changes** to computer programs, documents, large web sites, or other collections of information.
+* 🟩🟨 [**Semantic versioning \[semver.org\]**](https://semver.org/): a simple set of rules and requirements that dictate how version numbers are assigned and incremented.

+#### Git

+Git is free and open source software for **distributed version control** that tracks changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.